wderaad/s15_DeRaad_data_lecture_notes/README.md

 * Injectable
 	* Dependency injection (Employee/Database Example)
 	* Angular’s system locate dependencies at run-time and inject them into the component that needs them

 #### Modules
 * A module is the primary way to package up a set of controllers into an Angular app
 * To create a module, git it a name and its its dependencies
 ``` angular.module(‘contactsApp’,[]) ```
 This creates a module called contactsApp with dependencies []
 * Once you have a module defined in Javascript, you can tell Angular where it lives in the html with the ng-app directive

 #### Controllers
 * You need a controller to do anything
 * Controllers are declared using the controller function
 ``` angular.module(‘contactsApp’).controller(‘MainController’,[<dependencies and code.]) ```
 * Controller example with two-way data binding

 #### Directives
 * ng-show : display an HTML element if a contition
 * ng-hide
 * ng-repeat

+***
+## Lecture 8

+### Angular Example
+* index.html
+	* Javascript included in bottom of body
+	* Bootstrap used for styling
+* Angular app is on the client side
+* Node app is on the server side
+* When Angular is given a promise it waits till they all succeed until loading the page
+* Promise library is called using $q